swissup/swissup.github.io/m2/extensions/navigationpro/ui/dropdown-layout-builder.md

 Dropdown layout builder provides easy-to-use drag and drop interface to create complex dropdown contents.

+> To place multiple blocks in a row, you need to reduce their size so
+> they can feet one line.

 ![Layout builder](/images/m2/navigationpro/ui/layout-builder.png)

 Each block is resizable and draggable.
 Additional settings will be shown in a